WSG23/yosai_intel_dashboard_fresh/docs/developer_onboarding.md

    ```bash
    ./scripts/setup.sh
    ```
-   This installs `requirements.txt`, `requirements-dev.txt` and
+   This installs `requirements.txt` and `requirements-dev.txt`.
+The
-   `requirements-test.txt`.
-The development requirements include additional packages such as **PyYAML** that are necessary when running the test suite.
+   development requirements include additional packages such as **PyYAML** that are necessary when running the test suite.

 4. **Install Node dependencies:**
    ```bash